Poisson Geometry Related to Atiyah Sequences: The dual Atiyah sequence

-Since the symplectic form $d\gamma$ is invariant with respect to the action $\phi_g^*:T^*P\to T^*P$ of the group $G$, defined in (\ref{Phi}), the Poisson bracket $\{f,g\}$ of $G$-invariant functions $f,g\in C^\infty(T^*P)$ is also an $G$-invariant function.
-So, the quotient manifold $T^*P/G$ is a Poisson manifold, the Poisson structure of which is defined by the quotienting of the structure on $T^*P$.
+Since the symplectic form $d\gamma$ is invariant with respect to the action $\phi_g^*\colon T^*P\to T^*P$ of the group $G$, def\/ined in (\ref{Phi}), the Poisson bracket $\{f,g\}$ of $G$-invariant functions $f,g\in C^\infty(T^*P)$ is also an $G$-invariant function.
+So, the quotient manifold $T^*P/G$ is a Poisson manifold, the Poisson structure of which is def\/ined by the quotienting of the structure on $T^*P$.